OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

 ## Section 3: Conda environments

 So far we have been working with the (default) base environment.
-However, conda environments are great to have isolated development environments to test new software or install conflicting dependencies.
+However, Conda environments are great to have isolated development environments to test new software or install conflicting dependencies.
 They are also useful to share (export) production environments with others (reproducible science).

 An example of where this is usefule is if you want to start a new project and install new tools, but don't want to risk changing any of your existing software.
 In this example we will create a environment specifically for some pieces of bioinformatic software for ChIP/ATAC-seq analysis.